Are you looking for a career working in a sustainable, growing industry?

 - implementing workplace safety and health measures

-Please note: this qualification has been superseded.
-Students enrolling in 2021 will need to successfully complete all units before 22 December 2021 or transition to the new qualification when available.
+Students will need to ensure they have successfully completed all units and be issued the qualification before 22 December 2021 or transition to the new qualification when available.

 This qualification is directly aligned with priority industry areas where the jobs are today, and into the future.
 As part of the state government Lower fees, local skills initiative, from 1 July 2020 through to 31 December 2021 you'll only pay half the course fees, capped at $1,200; or $400 (plus resource fee) if you're aged 15—24 or eligible for a concession.
 Find out more.